Skip to content

 If you’re just riding on flat cycleways or city streets, the extra power might go unused.

-This will heavily depend on your use case but 3 of the top performers across the spectrum would be
+This will heavily depend on your use case but 3 of the best dual motor e scooters in NZ are:

 InMotion Climber - Dual motor but quite a reasonable price, and is geared for hill climuig (hence the name) as opposed to for acceleration and top end.
 So this is the perfect dual motor hill climbing e scooter for people who still want a relatively tame, controllable, and safe ride, but when you hit a hill... it goes up it.
 Check it out here: InMotion Climber